Spain, Portugal target last 16 as Russia ride momentum - Capital Sports

 In Group A, Russia will bid for a third straight win after a stunning start to the tournament for a side initially written off as no-hopers.

-Stanislav Cherchesov said he would stick with the same line-up that beat Egypt 3-1 as Russia lock horns with Uruguay in Samara, with first place on the line.
+Stanislav Cherchesov said he would stick with the same line-up that beat Egypt 3-1 as Russia lock horns with Uruguay in Samara, with first place in the group on the line.

 “We don’t choose our opponent in the last 16.
 We’re not doing the calculations, we’ve never done them,” said Cherchesov.